mightybyte/monad-challenges/pages/set1-6.md

     repRandom [] s = ([], s)

 repRandom was expecting a list of generators and it's supposed to return a generator.
-Since the input list was empty it has no incoming generators to work with but it still has to return one.
+In the empty list case it has no incoming generators to work with but it still has to return one.
 Esentially what's happening here is it has to construct a Gen out of thin air.
 It turns out that this is a really common pattern.
 So let's make a function for it.
 We'll call this function mkGen.
 It has to return a `Gen a`.
 But it has to get the a from somewhere, so that will have to be the argument.

 Implement mkGen.
 Try to figure out the type signature yourself, but if you need help here it is hex-encoded: 6D6B47656E203A3A2061202D3E2047656E2061.

-Now go back and look at the generalB function you wrote back in exercise #4.
-Rewrite generalB using genTwo and mkGen.